SAP-archive/devtoberfest-2021/README.md

 ## Description

-To exapnd on the general security concepts of Devtoberfest Week 4, we also want to provide some practical exercises for both the ABAP and SAP Cloud Application Programming Model environment.
-You can choose to tackel the ABAP challenge, the CAP challenge or both of them.
+To expand on the general security concepts of Devtoberfest Week 4, we also want to provide some practical exercises for both the ABAP and SAP Cloud Application Programming Model environment.
+You can choose to tackle the ABAP challenge, the CAP challenge or both of them.

 ### ABAP